iluwatar/java-design-patterns/iterator/README.md

 ---
-title: "Java Iterator Design Pattern: Access Collections Efficiently"
+title: "Iterator Pattern in Java: Mastering Sequential Element Access"
+shortTitle: Iterator
 description: "Learn how to implement the Iterator Design Pattern in Java.
 Access elements of a collection sequentially without exposing its underlying structure.
 Explore real-world examples, code snippets, and benefits of using iterators."
 category: Behavioral
 language: en